feedhenry/fh-fhc/doc/env.md

     fhc env read <app-guid> <var_id> [dev/live]
     fhc env list <app-guid> [dev/live]
     fhc env delete <app-guid> <var_id> [dev/live]
+    fhc env listDeployed <app-guid> <dev/live> [includeSystemEnvironmentVariables]
+    fhc env unset <app-guid> <var_id> <dev/live>
+    fhc env push <app-guid> <dev/live>

 ## DESCRIPTION

 You can set a dev value and a live value for each environment variable name.
 The correct value will be set in the corresponding cloud environment.
+Any changes of the environment variables will not be applied to the cloud applications until they are pushed.